YoussefAamer116/bookstore/README.md

 ```bash
 python manage.py runserver 0.0.0.0:8000
   ```
-These instructions will help you set up and run the Bookstore API both locally and on an AWS EC2 instance.
+These instructions will help you set up and run the Bookstore API on an AWS EC2 instance.
 Make sure to replace "path/of/the/file\bookstore_key.pem" with the actual path to your private key file.

 # Bookstore API Documentation